Rational motivic path spaces and Kim's relative unipotent section conjecture: h-Cotorsors and factorization of Kim's cutter

-\segment{}{} If $X$ is not mixed Tate, we resort to a less motivic version of the above diagram with the nonabelian absolute Galois cohomology $H^1 \big( G_K, \pi_1^\et(X_{\overline K}, x) \big)$ (as well as its $[n]$-variant) in place of the nonabelian absolute motivic cohomologies appearing in the lower left corner.
+\segment{genc}{General case} If $X$ is not mixed Tate, we resort to a less motivic version of the above diagram.
+Let $S$ denote the complement of $Z$ in $\Spec \Oo_K$ and let $T$ be the union of $S$ and of the primes lying above $p$.
+Let $K_T$ be the maximal field extension of $K$ which is unramified outside of $T$ and let

-This completes the proof theorem \ref{thmfact} of the introduction in a more general setting.
-We restate the theorem in this setting in terms of diagram \ref{diabig} above.
+We repeat the above construction with the nonabelian absolute Galois cohomology $H^1 \big( G_T, \pi_1^\et(X_{\overline K}, x) \big)$ (as well as its $[n]$-variant) in place of the nonabelian absolute motivic cohomologies appearing in the lower left corner.
+We denote the localization map